mrsandman17/agentspm/README.md

 **Agent Security Posture Manager** — SSPM applied to AI agents.

+> **MVP** — experimental tool.

 > Your AI agent just ran 200 commands.
 Do you know what happened?

-`agent-spm` reads Claude Code session logs, evaluates them against security policies, and scores your posture.
+`agent-spm` reads Claude Code session logs, evaluates them against your easy to configure security policies, and scores your posture.
 Passive observer only — it never modifies agent behavior.

 ## Who This Is For